rishabhbhardwaj/ChestXRay-Classification/README.md

 ## Dataset
 CheXpert: https://arxiv.org/abs/1901.07031

+We have included a subset of Dataset in this repo for CSE 6250 Evaluation Purpose.

 Dataset can be downloaded from here: http://download.cs.stanford.edu/deep/CheXpert-v1.0-small.zip

 Note: Please note that you need to subscribe to CheXpert website to download the dataset: https://stanfordmlgroup.github.io/competitions/chexpert/